 - 1. Remove the eight service brake pads from the vehicle.
-Mark each pad for vehicle and caliper location. - Chamfer (grind) the brake pad lining edges.
-Ensure both 2. brake pad lining edges are chamfered on each of the eight brake pads (Figure 7-2). - Install eight service brake pads at the original vehicle and 3. caliper location. - Operate vehicle and check brakes for proper operation.
-4.
+Mark each pad for vehicle and caliper location. - 2.
+Chamfer (grind or file) the brake pad lining edges.
+Ensure both brake pad lining edges are chamfered on each of the eight brake pads (Figure 7-2).
+Make sure pads are flat and even. - 3.
+Install eight service brake pads at the original vehicle and caliper location. - 4.
+Operate vehicle and check brakes for proper operation.